 Note that you may save your application answers at any time and submit it once finalized.

-MIT Enterprise Forum Pan Arab announces the names of the selected semifinalists on the competition’s website and social media channels.
+MIT Enterprise Forum Pan Arab announces the names of the selected semifinalists on the competition’s websites and social media channels.

-On the day of the announcement, all teams (selected and non selected) will be notified by email about the result.
+On the day of the announcement, all teams (selected and non selected) will be notified by email about the results.

 Teams will also be provided with mentorship activities where they get the chance to network with professionals and investors.

-The boot camp is an intensive full day virtual training to bootstrap teams for the final judging round.
-Participation is mandatory for at least 1 member from the founding (or management) team of the startup.
+The bootcamp is an intensive 2-day training program designed to bootstrap teams for the final judging rounds.
+Participation is mandatory for at least 1 member from the founding or management team of the startup.

-During the final event, all semifinalist teams will get online booths to exhibit their project/startup.
+During the final event, all semifinalist teams will get booths to exhibit their project/startup.

 Winners will be announced by the end of the event.

-If your team qualified for the semifinals in the last competition’s edition, the team will have to wait for another 2 editions before applying again.
+If your team has qualified for the semifinals in the last competition’s edition, the team will have to wait for another 2 editions before applying again.